tbui17/PowerShellUtilModule/README.md

         Dynamic?                     false
         Accept wildcard characters?  false

-    -NodeWidth <int>
+    -NodeChildren <int>
-        The maximum amount of lines an individual node should have.
+        The maximum amount of children an individual node should have.
 Defaults to int32 max.
 Negative numbers are rounded to 0.

         Required?                    false